Přeštice: Transport

-The I/27 road (the section from Plzeň to Klatovy, part of the European route E53) passes through the town.
+The I/27 road (the section from Plzeň to Klatovy, part of the European route E53) runs through the town.

 Přeštice is located on the railway line Prague–Klatovy via Plzeň.

 Sights

 The main landmark of Přeštice is the Church of the Assumption of the Virgin Mary.
-It was built in the Baroque style in 1750–1775 and was designed by Kilian Ignaz Dientzenhofer.
+It was built in the late Baroque style in 1750–1775 and was designed by Kilian Ignaz Dientzenhofer.
+It is the largest Baroque church in the Czech Republic outside Prague and is protected as a national cultural monument.